Tampa General Hospital’s Hematology Malignancies Program Treats Patients with Benign and Malignant Blood Diseases

 To provide effective care for patients with these cancer conditions, our hematology malignancies program offers patients state-of-the-art medical treatment with the help of progressive technologies and our compassionate staff members.
 Some of the treatments that we offer include infusion of blood components or medications for benign and malignant conditions, and chemotherapy for blood cancers like leukemia and lymphoma.
 We also provide radiation therapy treatments for malignancies, including therapies that use advanced technologies like TomoTherapy®, a form of image-guided, intensity-modulated radiation (IMRT).

-Tampa General Hospital has earned “high performing” designation for cancer care by U.S. News & World Report for 2022-23, meaning we are ranked among the top 10% of U.S. hospitals.
+Tampa General Hospital has earned “high performing” designation for cancer care by U.S. News & World Report for 2023-24, meaning we are ranked among the top 10% of U.S. hospitals.
+Additionally, we are recognized by Newsweek as one of America's Best Cancer Hospitals 2023.